KTH/programmable-society/grading-criteria.md

 The course has a project-based examination, where the student has to perform a number of tasks.

-* To pass the course, the student has must hand-in the "course completion document" and pass the grand oral (see below).
-This document is structured with 4 sections: 1) design, develop and run blockchain protocols and nodes, 2) use current programming languages for smart contracts 3) use and improve software engineering for smart contracts 4) explain technology for distributed ledgers (DLT) and smart contracts in different implementation domains.
+* To pass the course, the student has must hand-in the "course completion document" and pass the grand oral (see below) and provide peer-feedback (see below).
+* The course completion document is structured with 4 sections: 1) design, develop and run blockchain protocols and nodes, 2) use current programming languages for smart contracts 3) use and improve software engineering for smart contracts 4) explain technology for distributed ledgers (DLT) and smart contracts in different implementation domains.
 IN each section, the student argues for what has been done to demonstrate the skills.
 For example:
   - 1) demo or open source contribution
   - 2) smart contract protocol task and presentation
-  - 3) demo or open source contribution
+  - 3) demo or open source contribution or scientific paper
-  - 4) presentation or demo
+  - 4) presentation or demo or scientific paper
 * There must be at least one presentation (mandatory), one demo (mandatory), smart contract protocol development (mandatory)
 * Final grading scheme PASS / FAIL.
 The student has to pass all criteria.
 * The same student cannot choose the same topic for two different tasks.